Effective potential of scalar Lee-Wick pseudo-electrodynamics

 The scalar field is so shifted as

-in which $\phi_{c}$ is a constant field, $\phi_i(\bar{x}) \, (i=1,2)$ are real scalar fields with dimension of mass elevated to $1/2$ in $1+2$ dimensions, and $\bar{x}=x^{\bar{\mu}}=(t,x,y)$ denotes the space-time coordinates.
+in which $\phi_{c}$ is a real constant field, $\phi_i(\bar{x}) \, (i=1,2)$ are real scalar fields as functions of the space-time coordinates $\bar{x}=x^{\bar{\mu}}=(t,x,y)$.
+These scalar fields have dimension of mass to the power 1/2 in $1+2$ dimensions.
+In QFT, the physical interpretation of $\phi_{c}$ is associated with the minimization of the classical potential $V(\phi^{\ast},\phi)$ at tree level in eq. (\ref{Lsc}), where the quantum corrections in $\hbar$ are not taken into account in this point.
 After the parametrization (\ref{phih}), the quadratic terms in the scalar sector are given by

 The $\phi_1$- and $\phi_2$-scalar fields have massive like terms of $\mu^2+3\lambda\,\phi_c^2$ and $\mu^2+\lambda\,\phi_c^2$, respectively, where the scalar Lee-Wick mass $M_{\phi}$ satisfies the condition $M_{\phi} > \sqrt{ \mu^2 + 3 \lambda \, \phi_c^2 }$.
 In fact, the scalar sector contains two degrees of freedom with particles in which the mass $M_{\phi}$ is heavy in relation to masses of $\phi_{i}$.
 Thereby, the condition of $M_{\phi} \gg \sqrt{ \mu^2 + 3 \lambda \, \phi_c^2 }$ must be used throughout this letter, such that the scalar propagator in the momentum space $p^{\bar{\mu}}=(p_{0},p_{x},p_{y})$ is